ljf6347/advanced_SQL_project_NSA/README.md

 In your terminal run: psql -d tpch_original -U your_user Inside the shell run DDL commands present on DDL file on repo

 Step 3: Copy the data to your database.
 (We took the tbl files from the benchmark and had to remove the last "|" value.
 After cleaning it we ran the copy commands.
-The cleaned files are uploaded on the repo.)
+The cleaned files are uploaded [here](https://drive.google.com/drive/folders/1nTfZMklwk2XcOB9Tyk4MduWzKk1CgXH-?usp=sharing).)
 Inside your psql shell connected to tpch_original DB, run:
 1. \copy customer FROM '/path/to/file/customer.tbl' WITH (FORMAT csv, DELIMITER '|', NULL '', HEADER false);
 2. \copy orders FROM '/path/to/file/orders.tbl' WITH (FORMAT csv, DELIMITER '|', NULL '', HEADER false);